lf-/gankra.github.io/blah/swift-abi/index.md

 The key insight here is that laying out things inline can actually be done dynamically with relative ease.
 Memory allocators and pointers don't care about static layouts, they just work with completely untyped sizes, alignments, and offsets.
 So as long as you have all the relevant value witness tables, everything works basically fine, just with more dynamic values than usual.

 The real major problem is stack allocations. llvm really doesn't like dynamic stack allocations.
-Yes, [alloca][] does exist, but it's a real mess that no one wants to use seriously.
+Yes, [alloca][] does exist, but it's a bit messy.
+I believe the Swift devs managed to get it working all the time for resilient layout, but not for some of its cousins we'll see in the next section.
+In the general case, local variables need to actually be boxed up onto the heap.
+For convenience, I'll just generically refer to these dynamic stack allocations as "boxed".

-So the compromise Swift must make is that resilient stack variables sometimes need to be boxed.
-But **crucially** this doesn't change their layouts, just where they're stored and how they're passed in the calling convention (more on that later).

-Keep in mind that this boxing is only for the actual on-stack value.
-Once there is *some* indirection everything is still stored inline, even if those contents are resilient.
-Types which already come with indirection like `Array<MyResilientStruct>` or `MyResilientClass` require *no* additional allocation, and consequently no ABI changes.
+**Crucially** this boxing this doesn't change layouts, just where local variables are stored and how they're passed in the calling convention (more on that later).
+Also, once there is *some* indirection everything is still stored inline.
+So types which already come with indirection like `Array<MyResilientStruct>` or `MyResilientClass` require *no* additional allocation, and consequently no ABI changes.

-I've left out some key details, but let's address them while looking at polymorphic generics, since it turns out those are quite similar!
+I've left out some key details, but let's address them while looking at polymorphic generics, since it turns out those are quite similar, but also more interesting!